DecomTeam/giftable-for-woocommerce/readme.txt

 = Can I change the gift box and buttons titles? =

 Yes.
 You can do that on the Gifts settings tab (WooCommerce -> Settings -> Gifts).
+You'll find a number of other useful settings on that page too.

+= Does it work with variable products? =

+Yes.
+(Since version 0.9.4).
+You can mark any variable products as giftable, or only a number of its specific variations.
+If a variable product is marked as giftable, all of its variations will be available as gifts (within the Gift categories assigned).
+If the product is not marked as giftable, but some of its variations are, only those variations will be offered.

+= Why is this plugin free? =

+This plugin is completely free, and will remain so.
+We make enough money developing custom solutions for WordPress and WooCommerce, and this is our way to give back to the community.

 == Screenshots ==